dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Keep your fears to yourself, but share your courage with others.
+  Science exists, moreover, only as a journey toward troth.
+Stifle dissent and you end that journey.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1543 days)
+## 🌟 Experiences (1544 days)

 ### 🧮 Programming languages